 What Does Good Posture Look Like?

 For a general reference point of good posture, your ears, shoulders, and hips should be in a straight line and your body should feel upright and balanced.
 This alignment will place the least amount of strain on your joints and muscles.

 What Are The Benefits Of Good Posture?

 Bad posture results in spinal compression.
 By improving your posture, you elongate the spine.
 This spinal elongation can actually increase your overall height.
 No matter how old you are, and depending on the compression of your spine, you can potentially add up to 2 inches in height.

 Also, good posture keeps your bones and joints properly aligned which results in more optimal muscle function.
 Correcting your posture even has an impact on improving breathing patterns and alleviating those body aches.

-With these benefits in mind, try out these 5 essential exercises to help you correct your posture:
+With these benefits in mind, try out these 5 spine elongation exercises to help improve your posture fast: